coenttb/pointfree-html/README.md

 ## Acknowledgements

 This project builds upon the foundational work by Point-Free (Brandon Williams and Stephen Celis).
-PointFreeHTML is a fork and adaptation of their original swift-html library, evolved to support universal HTML rendering for any Swift type.
+PointFreeHTML is a fork and adaptation of their original swift-html library.

 ## Contributing